-You will watch the film Black Panther and write a short research paper on an international relations question that shows up in the film.
-This paper needs to show how IR theory explains (or does not explain) a particular phenomenon in the film.
+Quantitative research paper You will write a short research paper on a specific question in international relations.
+This paper needs to establish a clear argument and back it up with quantitative evidence.
 It must be 1500 words long and cite references (not included in the word count).
-Further guidelines can be found on Canvas.
 Plan about 10 hours to complete this paper.